syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 #### Editing in Keyword View

 The keyword view is meant for those who are not experts in VB scripts.
-Keyword view contains the controls used, the user-actions or operations performed, values involved in the operation, and the documentation summary in a table format.
+Keyword view contains the controls used, the user-actions, or operations performed, values involved in the operation, and the documentation summary in a table format.
 The controls used are listed under the Item header in a tree-view format as shown here.